OnePlus Nord camera, launch date teased in latest leaks - 9to5Google

 The OnePlus Nord is hotly anticipated and, so far, we already know quite a lot about it.
-Today, a retail partner inadvertently leaked the OnePlus Nord’s launch date, and just hours later, the CEO himself confirmed a key camera detail.
+Now, OnePlus has confirmed the official launch date of the Nord, while the CEO himself confirmed a key camera detail.

+Update 7/7: OnePlus has today confirmed that the Nord will launch on July 21st after a retailer listing — detailed in the original article below — first revealed the date.
+OnePlus also confirmed that Nord will be launching in the “world’s first AR smartphone launch.”
+This builds on the VR launch of the OnePlus 2 that was held several years ago.

 As Ishan Argawal spotted (and deleted, via XDA) earlier today, a listing for the OnePlus Nord on Amazon India — since altered — briefly showed a possible launch date for the product.
 The page is still live, too, on a Google cached page.